 Because of this, when people buy the fruits (when their scales are still green), they leave them there for about a week or more to reach that soft & sweet state.
 It is the best taste that kids will love.

 You can pick the fruits by hand.
 But it's easier to use a sickle or some pruners to cut them off.
-If you leave the flowers on the fruit, pull them off as they should be dry & brown now when the fruits ripen.
+If you leave the flowers on the fruit, pull them off as they should be dry & brown now when the fruits have already ripened.
 Bring along some basket to put the fruits in.
 It is the most fun experience ever.

-From some experience, growers share that the harvest times give different fruit results:
+From some experience, growers share that the different harvest times give different fruit results:

 |Dragon fruits get full summer sunlight